Inxel/CV/README.md

 # [Full pdf version](https://inxel.github.io/CV/)

-# Artyom Zagoskin. iOS Engineer.
+# Artyom Zagoskin.
+Senior iOS Engineer.
-iOS Engineer with 5 years of expertise in Swift.
+iOS Engineer with more than 5 years of expertise in Swift.
 Experienced in developing and maintaining large scale customer-facing applications.
 I approach each project with a focus on creating user-friendly interfaces and optimizing app performance.
 Collaborative team player with a passion for staying up-to-date with the latest iOS technologies and a commitment to delivering high-quality products.

 # Connect w/ me
 - [LinkedIn](https://linkedin.com/in/artyomzagoskin)